xbeat/Machine-Learning/README.md

 Regression Loss Functions: Mean Bias Error

 Mean Bias Error (MBE) captures the average bias in predictions.
 It's rarely used for training as positive and negative errors can cancel each other out, potentially masking the model's true performance.
 MBE is useful for understanding if a model consistently over- or under-predicts.

+## Kernel Activation Networks Flexible Neural Architectures

+Introduction to Kernel Activation Networks (KANs)

+Kernel Activation Networks (KANs) represent a novel approach to neural network architecture.
+They challenge the traditional paradigm of fixed activation functions by introducing learnable activation functions on the edges between nodes.
+This innovation allows for more flexible and potentially more powerful neural networks.

 ## Solve imbalanced datasets in Python